Sheila Kennelly: Career

 In 1987, she was given the choice of appearing in a small role in the film Evil Angels.
 She stated at the time she would have loved to have been in the film, purely to be able to say she had appeared with Meryl Streep, but ultimately turned it down to appear in new Seven Network soap opera Home and Away as one of 16 original characters.
-She played retired carnival worker Floss McPhee for the first year of screening, but was eventually written out, as the producers wanted to concentrate on a younger cast and updated formula.
+She played retired carnival worker Floss McPhee for the first year of screening, but was eventually written out, alongside Frank Lloyd who played her husband Nev, as the producers wanted to concentrate on a younger cast and updated formula.
+She would later return to reprise her role of Floss for several guest appearances.

 Kennelly's later roles included guest parts in The Flying Doctors, Big Sky (in 1997), and medical drama All Saints.

+Personal life and death

+Kennelly was briefly married to Chris Christensen in 1958 when they left Sydney and lived on a farm on the New South Wales Central Coast.
+Christensen died two and a half years later from a heart attack.
+Kennelly settled on a farm in the Hunter Valley region.
+She remarried in 1980 to mining engineer John Griffiths and had no children.
+Her husband died in 2009.

+Kennelly having suffered a stroke died at her home in the Hunter Valley, on 14 September 2026, at the age of 88.